abrookins/reliable_service_calls_with_python/README.md

 With those introductions out of the way, let's start simulating!

-## Simulation 1: total failure of an upstream service with graceful degradation (recommendations)
+## Simulation 1: total failure of an upstream service with retries (recommendations)

 In this simulation, our homepage service is humming along, serving popularity and recommendations data it pulled from two upstream services, when suddenly,